davide-costanza/spring-boot-camel-rest-sql/README.md

-# Spring Boot and Camel REST / SQL QuickStart
+# Spring Boot and Camel REST / SQL QuickStart (for SISPI)

 This example demonstrates how to use SQL via JDBC along with Camel's REST DSL to expose a RESTful API.